ChrisK91/chrisk91.github.io/content/post/2018-09-19-Basic-CSS-Template-for-Anki.md

 ---
-blurb: I've always wanted to create a "base"-style for Anki.
+summary: I've always wanted to create a "base"-style for Anki.
 Several elements (for instance lists) don't look that great in Anki, and I have created a small CSS to rectify that.
 comments: true